kiancross/unifed-protocol/Security.md

 ### Creating the `Signature` Header

 #### Step 1
+Make the public key available at `/fed/key`.
+If your server does not support this security proposal, then the `/fed/key` endpoint should return a `501 Not Implemented` error.

+#### Step 2
 Construct the following string based on the values from the HTTP response (note that there is a line ending `\n` on all lines apart from the last):